Title: Acceptance and Placement of Students with Regards to Mathematics

 Note: *The following table provides regularly admitted students with a suggested starting point in mathematics at Charleston Southern.
 A regularly admitted student may register for any mathematics course numbered in the 100's.
 Students wishing to register for mathematics courses numbered 200 and above without the suggested prerequisite coursework should contact the mathematics department to determine their preparedness for the desired course.

-The above policy clarification has been recommended by the Mathematics Department, the Evening College, and the Enrollment Management Division and approved by the Deans' Council.
+The above policy clarification has been recommended by the Mathematics Department, the Evening College and the Enrollment Management Division and approved by the Deans' Council.
+Revised by the Registrar, Director of Admissions and Chair of the Mathematics department June 18, 2013.